 4. Take advantage of shoppable posts

 Showcasing your merchandise on social media?
-Then make your posts shoppable.
+Then make sure your posts are shoppable.
 Make it easy for people to go from being passive browsers to paying customers by enabling them to complete their purchase in just in a few clicks or taps.

-The way to accomplish that will vary depending on the social network that you’re in and the tools that you’re using.
+Remember, the way to accomplish that will vary depending on the social network that you’re in and the tools that you’re using.
 If you’re on Facebook, there are several shopping cart solutions in the market, including ones from Shopify, Ecwid, and BigCommerce, among others.
 If you’re already selling online, see if your e-commerce platform offers a native Facebook app that you can use.

 Shoppable tags can come in handy if you regularly share product photos on your page.
 Do note that the feature is only available to accounts that are approved for shopping on Instagram, so if you haven’t done so yet, follow the steps in this help article to get approved.